Vodou/TinyUrl/README.md

 * createdDate (Date)

 ### InMemoryCache (Authored by crunchify)
 LRUCache wrapper used to store a maximum number of tinyUrl to URL mapping.
 Also has optional TTL functionality to remove stale entries using a daemon thread.
+Current max hardcoded to 1000 For demo purposes.
 #### Constructor
 ```public InMemoryCache(long timeToLive, final long timerInterval, int maxItems)```
 #### Fields